dastansam/minimal-exchange-poc/README.md

   - Deterministic
   - Single point of failure

+- #### Generate forwarding smart contracts for each user
+  - High gas fees for contract deployment
+  - Single transaction

 This project uses HD wallets to manage user deposit addresses, where for each user the deposit address is derived from the `userId`.

 ## Watcher Service